Prime Rib vs Ribeye: A Tasty Showdown

 2. Place the prime rib on the grill

-3. Bring the rib steak up to 135f internal temperature, use your meat thermometer to check
+3. Bring the rib steak up to 135f internal temperature, and use your meat thermometer to check

 4. Let the rib steak for 10 minutes before slicing and serving.